mgracen/florida-planting-app/README.md

 # Florida Planting Calendar

-A single-file planting calendar for Florida gardeners.
-No account, no server, no build step.
-One HTML file you can open, host, or fork.

-Florida's growing year runs backwards from most of the country.
-The productive season is roughly September through May, and June through August is the hard season rather than the growing season.
-Generic gardening apps are built around a spring-planting, frost-date model and are actively wrong here.
-This is an attempt to fix that for the three regions UF/IFAS Extension uses: North Florida above roughly Ocala, Central through about Sebring, and South below that.
+Two guides for growing things in Florida, where the season runs backwards from most of the country.
+The productive months are September through May, and June through August is the hard season rather than the growing season.
+Generic gardening apps are built on a spring-planting, frost-date model and are actively wrong here.

+Florida Planting Calendar covers 229 plants across 17 segments, with planting windows for the three regions UF/IFAS uses, live local weather translated into garden decisions, a month-by-month pest calendar, and pollinator guidance.

+Florida Pepper Guide covers 47 varieties across the five domesticated Capsicum species, with heat levels, overwintering, drying, and fermented hot sauce.
+Peppers get their own page because Florida grows them unusually well.

+No accounts, no servers, no build step.
+Two HTML files.

 **Live site:** https://mgracen.github.io/florida-planting-app/